jharvey09/A_Look_Into_WeBull_Investment_Grp/README.md

 * Some of the core methods that assisted Webull set defined goals for brand awareness, consideration and user acquisition, and then tracked success through specific metrics such as app downloads, account registrations, account top-ups and top-up value.
 According to matket research, WeBull has grown beyond reason.
 Something never heard of as an international company also a Chinese company launching in the US

-* How is your company performing relative to competitors in the same domain?
-WeBull is celebrating their 3 year anniversary.
+* WeBull is celebrating their 3 year anniversary.
 They have accumulated over a 3 million subscribers and has even taken about a third of the competitors (ROBINHOOD) 13 million customers when they hit a snag between the clearinghouse and the investments when GME and AMC were being shorted.

 ## Recommendations